 Offered: Fall, Spring.

-GLOB 356 - The Atlantic World (4)

-A comparative study of the linkages and interactions among Europe, Africa and the Western Hemisphere, which profoundly affected the historical development of each continent.

-Prerequisite: HIST 200 or GLOB 200 or GLOB 200W, 45 credits and at least two 300 level or above courses from the Global Studies program, or consent of program director.

-Offered: As needed.

 GLOB 461W - Seminar in Global Studies (4)

 Building on methods from GLOB 200W, emphasis is on global issues, the identification and definition of global problems, the research and writing of a substantial paper and global studies criticism.
 Students cannot receive credit for both GLOB 461 or GLOB 461W and HIST 361.
 This is a Writing in the Discipline (WID) course.